hubverse-org/hubDocs/docs/source/quickstart-hub-admin/tasks-config.md

 ## Step 2: Examine the `tasks.json` file

 You should see the code below in your source panel (upper left-hand panel).
-[Each line of code in `tasks.json`](#model-tasks-schema) is detailed in the link.
+This has a specific structure and you can explore that [in the interactive `tasks.json` schema explorer](#model-tasks-schema)

 ```{image} ../images/tasks-schema-0.png
 :alt: Screenshot of the code in the tasks.json file